geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 That's true.
 First, it's got to pass the tests.
 Anything else?

 ##### **Geohot** [[00:57:40](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3460)]
 Oh, oh, oh, oh, I think for the reduce access to be keep dims, B1TG, I think we're not going to merge that.
 But you did the work.
 I'll pay you out the bounty for that.
-Because in range of file, it kind of doesn't matter.
-In range of file, it's just kind of free.
-There was some like deep bug and beam.
+Because in rangeify, it kind of doesn't matter.
+In rangeify, it's just kind of free.
+There was some like deep bug and BEAM.
 But instead of tracking this down, you've been doing a lot of work on the area of stuff.
 So I'll just pay you out.
 I'll pay you out the reduce bounty 250.

 ##### **Sieds Lykles** [[00:58:19](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3499)]
 OK.